 “As for the music.
 I just churned the tracks out left right and centre, and they used what they wanted to.
 I never got to see the intro before, and sometimes, not even afterwards.
 The only one where I had a brief of any kind, was the Tetris intro… obviously.”

 In contrast, when it came to syncing the visuals with the audio for Melon’s first platformer, the approach was far less arbitrary.
-In Egypt in particular it’s a perfect companion to the theme and atmosphere.
-Even without the visuals you’d know where you were.
+In Egypt, in particular, it’s a perfect companion to the theme and atmosphere.
+Even without the visuals, you’d know where you were.

 On this – as well as the other four worlds – our goal is to reach the exit by manipulating the scenery.
 Racking up bonus points determined by how you go about this can be considered an optional side quest.

 Arrows appear over the heads of baddies to indicate the order in which to dispatch them to accrue maximum points.
 You can choose to ignore this completely, or evade non-highlighted adversaries, risking life and limb to leap over them to hit the target.
 If you find the main aim unchallenging this is certainly one way to extend the game’s longevity and add a dash of nuance.
-Curiously, even the end of world bosses are flagged with arrows when they’re the only thing on screen at the time.
+Curiously, even the end of world bosses are flagged with arrows when they’re the only thing on-screen at the time.
 I probably could have guessed what to do in these situations on my own.

 Another opportunity to boost your score comes in the form of a collect ’em up screen where all the objects are located beneath hovering platforms that descend when hopped on.
 You must knock each of them downwards a bit at a time, switching between them to keep the platforms roughly in alignment.
 This ensures that you don’t push one so far down that you can no longer reach the next.
 It’s not at all difficult, really just an exercise in patience for repetitive tasks.
 Personally I’d rather skip the fruit and sweets and get on with the next level.

 There are no continues, and passwords aren’t an option so you must complete the whole game in one sitting if you’re to reach the end.
 This isn’t that tricky as long as you have the restraint to watch the patterns of enemy movements before storming in.
-They all maneuver along fixed paths so won’t spring any surprises to catch you off guard.
+They all manoeuvre along fixed paths so won’t spring any surprises to catch you off guard.
 It’s much like Rick Dangerous in that regard (one of coder Jacob’s two favourite games); all about memorising positions and behaviour patterns whilst ensuring your timing and aim is impeccable.
 Only one grenade can be lobbed at once so if you miss you’ll need to dodge out of the way until it has exploded before trying again.
 Still, it’s nothing like as frustrating or mean-spirited as the stunted Indy Jones parody from Core Design.

 While Naughty Ones comes in three flavours – ECS, AGA and CD32 – there’s very little difference between them.
 One has 32 colours, the others have 64, and up is always jump, even with a CD32 joypad.
 You enter your name in the high score table using the joystick and fire button suggesting that Melon intended to design a single version that would require little adaptation between systems.
 That would explain the game entirely ignoring the keyboard.